trevor-mnsu/Checkers-Game/README.md

 # Checkers-Game
-This is a checker game that my buddies and I created for our CIS 121 class.
+This is a checker game created as a final project for CIS 121 by Matt Gocool, Liam Schoenberg and Trevor Cloutier.
+It uses many of the basics of computer science like designing with classes and fuctions, loops, collections, and using I/O files.